selfage/cli/README.md

 ```

 See [this answer](https://stackoverflow.com/questions/38906359/create-a-global-variable-in-typescript/67040805#67040805) for how to properly create and use environment file with the help of `globalThis`.

+`--debug` still only includes inline source map and inline source, but `web_page_mapping_config.json` asks for `browser-source-map-support.js` file, which then lets stack traces be mapped to TypeScript source code.

 ## Format